 Malawi Palliative Care

 Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up the life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
-The Chifundo project is funded by the UK government's Department for International Development.
+The Chifundo project was funded by the UK government's Department for International Development.

 Malawi's healthcare challenge